Skip to content

 Claude Pro vs Max: what actually changes

 Here's the part that surprises almost everyone who upgrades: it changes nothing about what Claude can do.
-Both plans run the identical model lineup — Claude Opus 4.8 for hard reasoning, Claude Sonnet 4.6 for everyday speed — and both include the same features: Projects, web search, Research, Claude Code, and Cowork inside Claude Desktop.
+Both plans run the identical model lineup — Claude Opus 5 for hard reasoning, Claude Sonnet 5 for everyday speed — and both include the same features: Projects, web search, Research, Claude Code, and Cowork inside Claude Desktop.
 The models are the same across every paid tier, a point we spell out in Claude models explained.
-Paying more does not buy a smarter Claude.
+In the Claude Pro vs Max comparison, paying more does not buy a smarter Claude.

 What Max actually buys is three things: